henrylukito/db2/README.md

 ## What is col?

 It stands for collection.
 A collection is just a way to have a subset list of nodes.
-A node can exist in multiple collections.
+Same node can exist in multiple collections.

-## I see something like `col` and `nodecol` dict.
+## I see something like `col` and `nodecol`.
 What is the difference?

 The keys for `col` dict are col ids, while the keys for `nodecol` are node ids.

 You use `col` dict to find out all nodes in a collection and `nodecol` dict to find out all collections a node is in.

-The same applies to other dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.
+This pattern applies to other dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.

 ## How to edit nodes/collections/properties/relationships?

 To add, call functions like `setnode`, `setnodecol`, `setnodeprop`, `setnoderel` etc.

-To remove, the counterparts are `remnode`, `remnodecol`, `remnodeprop`, `remnoderel` etc.
+To remove, call functions like `remnode`, `remnodecol`, `remnodeprop`, `remnoderel` etc.

+To rename, call functions like `renamenode`, `renameprop`, `renamerel` etc.

 These functions will update the files immediately.
-They also ensure the dict objects remain consistent, e.g., between `col` and `nodecol`.
+They also ensure the dict objects remain consistent, e.g., if `col` is updated, `nodecol` is also updated.

-These functions will automatically add nodes, properties and others if they don't already exist, instead of being strict by throwing errors.
+These functions will automatically add nodes, properties and others if they don't already exist, instead of throwing errors.

 These functions will automatically remove collections, properties, relationships when they become empty (have no node) and will also delete their YAML files.

 ## Quicker way to add nodes/properties/relationships

-There is a function `quickset` that will keep looping for user input until it's keyboard interrupted (ctrl+c).
+There is a function `quickset` that, if you pass no argument, will keep looping for user input until it's keyboard interrupted (ctrl+c).

 The input has certain syntax: